SaaS Portal Navigation Redesign

 Usability Testing -IA

-After increasing the number of minimum characters to search the module to 3 letters and testing the search functionality.
-It is observed improvement of discoverability.
+After increasing the minimum search character count to 3 and retesting, we observed a clear improvement in discoverability.

 Open Survey Review